wesselvanree/shopify-theme-tailwind/README.md

 A short description of this workflow:

 - Edit theme locally using the Shopify CLI and Tailwind
-- Commit changes to feature branche
+- Commit changes to feature branch
 - Merge feature branch with main branch once feature is implemented
 - Automatically publish build to dist branch using Github Actions
 - Sync Shopify store with dist branch